 Using A Personal Name For An LLC

-You can't use a nickname or shortened name.
-You'll also need to register your business with the state and get a business license.
+- You'll also need to register your company with the state and get a business license.

 Pros and Cons of Using a Personal Name for an LLC

-There are a few pros and cons to using a personal name for an LLC.
+There are a few pros and cons to using a personal name for a limited liability company.

 Pros: